 What it’s not and who it’s not for

 Feldenkrais method is not a therapy.
 It’s not a form of exercise.
-It’s not yoga.
-And it’s not a healing modality.
+It’s not yoga, or stretching.
+And it’s not a healing modality, per sé.

-It’s a method that is applied so you can learn.
+Feldenkrais is a method to apply so you can learn.
 Learn what?
 Learn new movements?
 Yes and no. You learn, about yourself, through how you move (habitually) and how else you could move.
 In doing a movement you uncover what you think.
 And what you feel.
 And what you sense.
 But not always in that order.
 Be warned: your state of being will change.

 Your experience of yourself will be different at the end of the lesson than how it was in the beginning.
 Yet you might feel as if you hardly did anything, because it is so slow and gentle.
-What you have been doing is teaching your brain what is possible for you in movement, and how you actually see yourself.
-Where you want to be is (most of the time) maximum efficiency with minimal effort.
-That’s so your body can last for decades.
+What you have been doing is teaching your brain what is possible for you in movement, a way of moving that you forgot you knew how to do.
+Including the ignored and forgotten parts of us makes things so much easier.
+It’s so refreshing to actually see yourself, through someone else’s eyes and hands.
+Feldenkrais will remind you that most of the time you want to move with maximum efficiency with minimal effort.
+That’s so your body uses its innate intelligence to last for decades.
 You don’t always discover this in the lesson itself.
 It might come to you hours or days or weeks afterwards, when your brain remembers the movements you did in the lesson.

 Who it’s for

-People with developmental challenges, injury and pain, performance issues (such as dancers, musicians, and sportspeople), and people wishing to maintain and evolve their health and wellness as they navigate different life stages have all experienced deep, longlasting transformations.
+People with developmental challenges, injury and pain, performance issues (such as dancers, musicians, and sportspeople), and ‘regular’ people wishing to maintain and evolve their health and wellness as they navigate different life stages.
+All these populations have experienced deep, long-lasting transformations.
 Feldenkrais is perfect for people who want to feel empowered by how they face life from the inside out.

 Feldenkrais is ideal for overthinkers.
 It brings you back into the body and uses words to move you.
+And if you are game to try a 1:1 session, it uses intelligent touch from a practitioner to get you thinking and totally engaged, rather than words alone.
 And once you get moving, you go to a place far beyond them…

 If you want to be empowered, have agency over what it means to be you, and if you have trouble slowing down and sensing your life, then give Feldenkrais a go.
 It is facilitated with inclusion at its heart, from its languaging, to its invitations to move, and its underlying principles.